CarterPry/WebsiteV1/content/posts/Cold Boot Attack/index.md

 ---
 title: "Cold Boot Attack"
 date: 2023-03-26 20:55:37 +0100
-description: "Hacking your data through RAM"
+description: "The hardware attack that compromises your data all through your RAM"
 summary: "Hacking your data through RAM"
 tags: ["Hardware", "Vulnerability"]
 ---